garrandall/popular-music-data/tracks/superstar-paul-davis.md

 To hear you singin' (come on, come on)
 Come on and sing it, woah...

 Heart like a wheel
 Always made me feel any way I want to be
 Linda, you're a winner
 Oh, girl, you're lookin' thinner than you used to be Joni Mitchell, you
 Always pull me through when I get down and blue
 Music is your callin'
-Help, I think I'm fallin' in love with you, whoa...
+Help, I think I'm fallin' in love with you, whoa

 Superstar
-I want to thank you for what you are, whoa...
+I want to thank you for what you are, whoa
 Only six ninety-eight
 Lord, you sound so great
 And I just can't wait
 To hear you singin' (come on, come on)
-Come on and sing it, whoa...
+Come on and sing it, whoa
 Sing it (come on, come on)
-Come on and sing it, whoa...
+Come on and sing it, whoa
 Sing it (come on, come on)
-Come on and sing it, whoa...
+Come on and sing it, whoa

 Sing another song and make me happy
 Come on and sing it (happy)
-Whoa...
+Whoa

 Sing another song and make me happy
 Come on and sing it (happy)
-Whoa...
+Whoa

 Sing another song and make me happy
 Come on and sing it (happy)
-Whoa...
+Whoa

 Sing another song and make me happy
 Come on and sing it (happy)
-Whoa...
+Whoa